Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Introduction

 \section{Introduction}

-The rise of e-commerce and the proliferation of mobile devices have created a digital economy in which consumers' searches and purchases generate detailed user logs.
-Such records enable researchers and platform administrators to model consumer behavior computationally to improve the mechanisms of incentives and their impulses toward monetary reward.

-Although this field of analysis is expanding from computer science to psychology, computational social science has had limited impact, despite its significant contributions to user behavior research~\cite{lazer2009computational}.
-The primary reason for this is that such interests have been concentrated within management science and economics.
-However, conventional social science methods are often inadequate for analyzing consumer behavior recorded through complex incentive designs and vast behavioral datasets.
-There is still room to extract valuable behavioral insights from large-scale user logs for consumer behavior research.
+The rise of e-commerce and the proliferation of mobile devices have created a digital economy in which consumers’ searches and purchases are recorded in user logs.
+Such detailed data enable researchers and platform administrators to model consumer behavior computationally~\cite{lazer2009computational}.
+However, conventional social science methods are often inadequate for analyzing massive consumer behavior recorded through complex incentive designs, and there remains room to extract valuable behavioral insights from large-scale user logs.

-Customer management practitioners often model their incentive structure that induces consumers' purchases and they often employ collaborative ecosystems in which multiple firms jointly participate in value-exchange systems known as loyalty programs (LPs), such as airline alliances or hotel reward alliances.
+Customer management practitioners design incentive structures to induce consumers' purchases.
+They often employ collaborative ecosystems in which multiple firms jointly participate in value-exchange systems known as loyalty programs (LPs), such as airline alliances or hotel reward alliances.
 These digital platforms use platform-specific reward units (e.g., loyalty points) alongside traditional currencies, creating complex multi-party incentive structures.
 By studying LPs, the literature reveals that they are powerful means to incentivize customers and enhance their loyalty to programs~\cite{blattberg2008database}, but most studies focus on a single platform and they do not study consumers' holistic behavior~\cite{chen2021three}.
 In recent years, however, partnership loyalty programs (PLPs) have emerged as a dominant form of digital incentive system, in which multiple firms jointly participate and offer or redeem rewards for shared customers~\cite{breugelmans2015advancing}.